-As a preliminary step in development of an APSnet Feature, the preparation of a summary of the article's content (approximately one page or 300-words) is encouraged.
-The summary can be in the form of email inquiry.
+Authors contemplating submission of a Feature article should contact the Features Editor prior to beginning preparation of the article.
+As a preliminary step in development of an APS Feature, the submission of a summary of the article's content (approximately one page or 300-words) is encouraged.
+The summary can be in the form of an email inquiry.
 The summary allows the Feature Editor to comment on the author's approach and make suggestions at an early stage in manuscript development.

 After the Feature Editor approves the proposed article, the authors prepare the manuscript.
 Authors should e-mail the manuscript's text and figures as attachments to the Feature Editor (if the image files are too numerous or large to be e-mailed, please contact the Feature Editor).
 The Feature Editor will evaluate the submission and it will be fully peer-reviewed and returned to the senior author with recommendations for revision.